FluffyCZ/bazaar-calculator/README.md

 # Menu
 In the Menu, you can find "Help" section that can give u a basic info and get u to my github repository.

+# KeyBinds
+If u don't want to press the Calculate button all the time, u can instead press "Enter" on your keyboard to make it faster.

 # General Info
 This is my first repository, so I'm genuinely sorry for any mistakes.
 Hope you like it and have fun making profits.